 Some of my most vivid memories are attached to food.
-And I don't think I've ever known a cook as good and my Grandma B. I remember growing up and being amazed at how good even her rice tasted.
-She is no longer with us, so I can't ask - but I'm pretty sure this pressure cooker chicken and rice recipe is similar.
+And I don't think I've ever known a cook as good as my Grandma B. I remember growing up and being amazed at how good even her rice tasted.
+She is no longer with us, so I can't ask - but I'm pretty sure this Instant Pot chicken and rice recipe is similar.
 Even if it isn't, it sure reminds me of eating in her kitchen after school.
 And that's just fine with me.

 Few Ingredients.
 Few steps.

-Ya gotta love a recipe that doesn't require any ingredients or complicated preparation.
-Every now and then it's just nice to have something simple that still delivers the delicious.
+Ya gotta love a recipe that doesn't require many ingredients or complicated preparation.
+Every now and then it's just nice to have something simple that still delivers delicious flavor.
 I mean, the toughest part of this pressure cooker chicken and rice is trying to remove the whole chicken from the pressure cooker.
 Then just remove the meat from the bones while the rice cooks, and add it back.
 Anyone can do this!
 Anyone.